erichaagdev/gradle-enterprise-build-scan-notifier/README.md

 ## Configuration

-The agent is configured using an `application.properties` or `application.yaml` configuration file that specifies a set of notification rules, Gradle Enterprise servers to listen to, and Slack webhook URLs to send notifications to.
+The agent is configured using an `application.yaml` configuration file that specifies a set of notification rules, Gradle Enterprise servers to listen to, and destinations to send notifications to.
 The configuration file must be placed in the same directory as the agent executable.

+While the properties file format is supported, it is not recommended due to the complexity of the configuration.

-### Gradle Enterprise Servers
+### Gradle Enterprise

-The `gradle-enterprise` configuration defines a list of Gradle Enterprise servers to listen to.
+The `gradle-enterprise` configuration defines a set of Gradle Enterprise servers to listen to.

 ```yaml
 gradle-enterprise: